aleksanderkudryavtsev/stepik-course-on-autotests-final-project/README.md

 # stepik-course-on-autotests-final-project
-Here's the final project for the stepik course on autotests
+Here's the final project for the stepik course on autotests: https://stepik.org/course/575